The Secret Mitchell: Aftermath

 Any chance of a reconciliation between Ronnie and Archie was destroyed forever.
 Horrified that Archie could lie to both Danielle and Ronnie - his own family - in such a way, Peggy threw Archie out and ended their marriage, while Roxy threw his belongings into the road, telling him to never come back.
-Peggy was upset to discover Archie was still in Walford, and determined to avenge Ronnie and Danielle, ordering Phil to kill him.
+Peggy was upset to discover Archie was still in Walford, and determined to avenge Ronnie and Danielle, ordered Phil to kill him.
 Archie was bundled into the back of a van on 10 April, and bound and gagged in The Arches.
 Phil tricked Archie into believing he was going to kill him, but instead frightened him out of Walford; when Peggy found this out, she was furious.
 Meanwhile, Stacey began acting strangely towards everyone, and it was revealed that the death of Danielle was one of the events that triggered her bipolar disorder.

 The Mitchells' continued resentment towards Archie provided several motives in the subsequent "Who Killed Archie?" storyline.

 Creation

 The "Secret Mitchell" storyline was conceived in 2007, when story producer Dominic Treadwell-Collins first developed the idea of two new Mitchell sisters, Ronnie and Roxy (Rita Simons).
 Ronnie was intended to come across as the more detached and icy sister and a hidden secret was first alluded to eight months after their introduction, when Roxy made a veiled reference to Ronnie's child and a physical fight ensued.
 Several months later, off-set episodes shot in Weymouth and dubbed "Mitchell Week" were aired, during which the audience were introduced to Ronnie and Roxy's father Archie (Larry Lamb), and learned that Ronnie had given a child up for adoption.
 Treadwell-Collins explained that it was necessary to introduce Danielle shortly after this revelation, but in such a manner that she would arrive "under the audience's radar", to preserve the later revelation of her identity as Ronnie's daughter.
-The role of Danielle was given to the then-unknown actress Lauren Crace, who commented: "I’m thrilled.
-It’s a great first role and I just can’t wait to see what is in store."
+The role of Danielle was given to the then-unknown actress Lauren Crace, who commented: "I'm thrilled.
+It's a great first role and I just can't wait to see what is in store."
 Crace accepted the role whilst still in her third year at the Royal Academy of Dramatic Art.
 Crace's casting was announced on 19 July 2008, when Danielle was described as the future love interest of fellow newcomer Callum Monks.The show's producers attempted to deliberately deceive the audience into believing Danielle was nothing more than Callum's love interest, and a new friend for Stacey Slater.
 Crace herself was only told of Danielle's true identity after her successful audition, though as she only signed a six-month contract with the show, was always aware Danielle would only have a short arc.
 She has stated that some audience members guessed Danielle to be Ronnie's daughter almost as soon as she arrived, and that she found maintaining the secret to be difficult.